Nazisagit/Nazisagit/README.md

 - 👋 Hi, I’m @Nazisagit
-- 👀 I’m interested in trying to get a PS5 / finish all my PS4 games
+- 👀 I’m interested in ruby, python, generally anything that can be used to build something interesting
 - 🌱 I’m currently learning how to be an engineering manager
 - 💞️ I’m looking to collaborate on projects which contribute to more than just my pocket
 - 📫 How to reach me twitter: __pgnazrin